VantaGate/VantaGate/README.md

 - If your browser says 'Site Blocked', 'Access Restricted', etc, copy the link from the search bar and fetch that one as well
 - Open the other '.html' file using either your native browser or VantaGate

+## Project Background

+VantaGate is an original project designed and developed for private local browsing, educational sandboxing, and more features we are planning on adding.

+This project originated from a small codebase created by a GitHub user named **Glisterk**, whose repository implemented a "blank tab cloak" using a simple iframe-based method.
+While VantaGate now serves a completely different purpose, this early concept inspired the tab-handling component of the initial prototype.

+VantaGate has since been entirely rewritten and expanded with new features, functionality, and goals beyond the scope of the original idea.

 ### Please use this tool responsibly.